Toronto Metropolitan University: Media

 There exists several student-operated media outlets at the university, including student newspapers and a campus radio station.
-CJRU, also known as Ryerson Radio, has served as a non-profit campus and community radio station for Toronto Metropolitan University since 2016.
+CJRU, also known as Met Radio, has served as a non-profit campus and community radio station for Toronto Metropolitan University since 2016.
 CJRU serves as the successor to CJRT-FM and CKLN-FM, two public radio stations formerly operated by the university.The Eyeopener is a student newspaper that has operated at the university since 1967; initially established by students of the RTA School of Media.
 The newspaper is operated by Rye Eye Publishing, a student-owned non-profit corporation.
 The newspaper's operations is funded through levies paid for by the university's student body.
 Students of the School of Journalism also publishes a journal and newspaper, the Review of Journalism, and On the Record; both publications are staffed by School of Journalism students in their final year.
 Additionally, On the Record also produces a newscast known as OTR TV.
 The Review of Journalism was established by the School of Journalism in 1984 and probes the quality of journalism in Canada.